 Not Rated | | Biography, Drama, History

-A chronicle of the trial of Jeanne d'Arc on charges of heresy, and the efforts of her ecclesiastical jurists to force Jeanne to recant her claims of holy visions.
+In 1431, Jeanne d'Arc is placed on trial on charges of heresy.
+The ecclesiastical jurists attempt to force Jeanne to recant her claims of holy visions.